penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-variableperiods.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/distribution/properties/variablePeriods
 ```

-The total of the classes of the distribution, are divided among the periods.
+The total of the class units of the distribution are divided between the periods.

 > Properties 'weeklyStable' and 'weeklyVariable' are mutually exclusive.